DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 ### Saves You Time {#save-time}

-To build a data service, you need an API layer that exposes and services the data service API, a database to serve the data returned by the API, and an ingest layer that collects all the data for your data service and stores it in the database. <br />
+To build a data service, you need an API layer that exposes and services the data service API, a database to serve the data returned by the API, and an ingest layer that collects all the data for your data service from various sources and stores it in the database. <br />
 And that's just the price of admission.
 If you want to do anything of value with your data beyond just compiling and serving it, you also need an analytics layer to transform and enrich the data as well as a data pipeline to glue all these pieces together.
+If you want to respond to data in realtime, you need a streaming architecture and low latency updates.
 And we haven't addressed scalability or robustness yet.

 <img src="/img/index/undraw_time_management_sqrl.svg" alt="DataSQRL saves you time >" width="300"/>

 The point is: There are a lot of pieces to a data service architecture and assembling all these moving pieces yourself takes a ton of time and effort.

 DataSQRL is a tightly-knit package that integrates best-of-breed components to give you a data service architecture out of the box.
-DataSQRL uses [Apache Flink](https://flink.apache.org/) as the data pipeline that weaves all the components together and builds the ingest and analytics layer on top.
+DataSQRL uses [Apache Flink](https://flink.apache.org/) as the streaming data pipeline that weaves all the components together and builds the ingest and analytics layer on top.
 DataSQRL uses the popular [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) database systems to store and serve the data.
 The API layer is build on the fast [Vertx](https://vertx.io/) framework.

 DataSQRL not only stitches these components into a high-performance data service architecture but also ensures that the data moves seamlessly between components by synchronizing data types, orchestrating data flows, managing failures, and providing visibility into and across components.